-To guide community benefit grant funding in fiscal years 2017-2019, the Council identified 12 health needs from the CHNA, falling under under three health priority areas.
+To guide community benefit grant funding in fiscal years 2017-2019, the Council identified 12 health needs from the CHNA, falling under three health priority areas.

 Healthy Body: Grants support efforts to prevent the onset of disease and provide enhanced access to primary care, chronic disease management and oral health.

 Healthy Mind: Grants promote access to services that address mental health, depression, and anxiety-related issues, as well as dementia, domestic violence, and substance use for youth and adults.